dineshkumares/info_extraction_receipts/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+[ICDAR-SRIOE] │   ├── interim        <- Intermediate data that has manually annontated labels.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, data in for form of a torch geometric format for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- raw data for this project
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │